Dimension two holomorphic distributions on four-dimensional projective space: Introduction

 \subsection{Acknowledgments}

 We would like to thank Marcos Jardim, Alan Muniz and Israel Vainsencher for useful discussions.
-MC is partially supported by the Universit\`a degli Studi di Bari and by the PRIN 2022MWPMAB- "Interactions between Geometric Structures and Function Theories" and he is a member of INdAM-GNSAGA; he was partially supported by CNPq grant numbers 202374/2018-1, 400821/2016-8 and Fapemig.
+MC is partially supported by the Universit\`a degli Studi di Bari and by the PRIN 2022MWPMAB- "Interactions between Geometric Structures and Function Theories" and he is a member of INdAM-GNSAGA; he was partially supported by CNPq grant numbers 202374/2018-1, 400821/2016-8 and Fapemig grant numbers APQ-02674-21, APQ-00798-18, APQ-00056-20.
 FQ was partially supported by CAPES and CIMAT; he is grateful to CIMAT for its hospitality.